devanshubisht/tp/docs/UserGuide.md

 **Format:** `add n/NAME e/EMAIL t/TAG`
 * `NAME`: Student names can only contain alphabets and some special characters (, / - ‘).
 Note that alphabets in the input for `NAME` are case-sensitive.
 * `EMAIL`: NUS undergraduate student’s email, in the format of "exxxxxxx@u.nus.edu".
-Note that the alphabets in the input for `EMAIL` are case-insensitive, and they will all be stored and displayed as uppercase letters.
+Note that the alphabets in the input for `EMAIL` are case-insensitive, and they will all be stored and displayed as lowercase letters.
 For example, using `e/e1234567@u.nus.edu` or `e/E1234567@U.NUS.EDU` will both result in `e1234567@u.nus.edu` being added as a student's `EMAIL`.
 * `TAG`: Represents a student's performance level in the selected course.
 Valid performance tags include `GOOD`, `AVERAGE` and `POOR`.
 Note that the input for `TAG` is case-insensitive, and they will all be stored and displayed as uppercase letters.
 For example, using `t/good` or `t/GOOD` will both result in `GOOD` being added as a student's `TAG`.

 **Examples:**